It’s go time! It’s race day! It’s time to reap the rewards of all the training.

 Keep those positive thoughts flowing - this begins before race day even comes.
 Your mental attitude is a large determining factor in your success or failure.
 The mind affects the body.
 If you tell yourself you can’t go any farther, are too tired, won’t be able to finish, then guess what, you won’t.
 So tell yourself what you want!
 Chances are, if you are a marathoner, you are are pretty positive person or no way would you have started training for such a long distance.

 Stay hydrated, starting early.
 Take some water or Gatorade at the first aid station and all of the following.
 Don't skip an aid station on race day just because it's crowded or it will slow you down.
 You can’t make up for skipping water in the beginning of the race and you will slow down later in the race because your body will not be able to keep on pace if it doesn't have enough fuel.
 If you are worried about the crowds slowing you down at the stations then run to the end of the station and get your fuel there where the runners tend to be less backed up.

-Also, the Avoid the Wall Kit for marathoners helps you develop your own personalized plan and calculates for you exactly how much carbohydrate you need to drink throughout a marathon in order to avoid bonking and to be able to fuel your goal race pace.
+Also, the EAT LIKE A MARATHONER Nutrition Course helps you develop your own personalized training and race nutrition plan and calculates for you exactly how much carbohydrate you need to drink throughout a marathon in order to avoid bonking and to be able to fuel your goal race pace.

 Don’t waste that leftover water in your cup.
 Pour it on your head, neck, back, inner wrists or legs to stay cool and avoid over-heating.

 Consider the weather.
 The weather can either be your best friend or worst enemy on race day.
 You just have to play along with its games.
 As unfortunate as it may be, you might even have to slow your race pace down to accommodate for heat or humidity.
 Both will make your pace seem much harder to keep.
 Embrace it.
 You should not feel as if you are wilting away or sweating more than usual.